SIDS is something every new mother thinks about. It’s that terrible possibility that you dread the most.

-Studies in the past have found that use of a pacifier during sleep reduced the chances of a baby suffering from sudden infant death syndrome (SIDS) by 90 percent.
+Studies in the past have found that using a pacifier during sleep reduced the chances of a baby suffering from sudden infant death syndrome (SIDS) by 90 percent.

 Experts have suggested that the simple act of sucking on a pacifier may be helping to correct minor developmental deficiencies in the babies helping them to breathe more sufficiently.

 So try to give your baby one every night.
 Here’s a great BPA free choice.

 Have Your Baby Practice TummyTime

 Tummy time is a workout for your baby.
 It will help him develop the muscles he needs to move is head and body.